markandgo/sweepandprune-lua/sap/readme.md

 	sapA:delete(id)

 ---
 Update the SAP instance.
-Note that the add, move, and delete calls are buffered until update is called.
+Intersecting AABB pairs are not updated from add, move, or delete calls until this is called.

 	sapA:update()